 Applicants who already hold an LL.M. degree from an American law school will not be considered for admission.

-Applicants who hold a J.D. degree from a U.S. law school are eligible to apply for all of our LL.M. programs except the hybrid option.
+Applicants who hold a J.D. degree from a U.S. law school are eligible to apply.

 English Language Requirement